Recruitment Information

 Where do you do the events?

 Events are located all over the New England area.
-We have events as far north as Vermont, and as far south as Pennsylvania.
-Most of our events however, are located in Massachusetts.
+We have events as far North as Vermont, as far South as Pennsylvania, and as West as upstate New York.
+Most of our events however, are located in, and around Massachusetts.
 Often times we will carpool to make it a little easier on everyone's wallets.

 Do I have to speak German?

-There are only a select few in our group that speak fluent German.
-Most of the time we are speaking English when around camp, but we do try to speak as much German as possible while in the field.
+Yes!
+Most of the time we are practicing German when around camp, and we do try to speak as much German as possible while in the field.
 We also use German while doing rifle drill, and for field commands.
 We have lists of the phrases that we use, and will help you learn the phrases at events.
 This will come with time and there is no time limit to learn German.

 Other Unit Requirements